ctcl-bregis/ctclsite-rust/config/projects/content/mct2/power.md

 This supply is unique in that it uses an analog signal for reporting data to the embedded controller.

+##### SOM_IO_3V3
+SOM_IO_3V3 serves as a reference voltage for various interfaces including SMBus/SMLink, QSPI.
+It is also the suppply voltage for the external BIOS SPI flash memory IC.

+The external SPI flash IC for the BIOS is the only SPI flash IC that does not have a Schottky diode on its power input as it is socketed and is intended to be flashed off board.

 #### M2_3V3
 M2_3V3 is a 3.3v power supply shared between the M.2 Key E and M.2 Key M slots.